 Appealing a pension decision

 An earnings-related pension decision can be appealed to the Pension Appeal Court.
-There are separate rules regarding appeals in pension matters of the employees of the Bank of Finland, the Orthodox Church and the regional government of Åland.
+There are separate rules regarding appeals in pension matters of the employees of the Orthodox Church and the regional government of Åland.

 A person can appeal a decision of the Pension Appeal Court to the Insurance Court.
 One cannot appeal a decision of the Insurance Court.